ctu-vras/multirobot-calibration/README.md

  - solver options - mostly no parameter needs to be changed, but few important settings are:
    - Algorithm - if you want to use bounds, change to 'trust-region-reflective'
-   - TolFun - if problem converges too soon, change to lower value (higher if it doest not converges)
+   - TolFun - if problem converges too soon, change to lower value (higher if it does not converge)
-   - MaxIter - if problem does not converges, set higher value (too high value may results into overfitting)
+   - MaxIter - if problem does not converge, set higher value (too high value may results into overfitting)
    - UseParallel - set to 1, if you want to use more cores of CPU
    - ScaleProblem - set to 'jacobian' if differences in calibrated parameters are too high (e.g. lengths in thousands of mm and angles in units of rad)
  - chains - set which chains will be calibrated
    - can be edited in the config file or passed in as an argument (e.g. {'rightArm','leftArm'}, see [Main example](example.m))
    - if chains is set to 0, it does not matter if there are any 1 in the whitelist in given chain (this is superior over whitelist)
- - approaches - set which approch will be used (see [Calibration approches](#calibration-approches)
+ - approaches - set which approch will be used (see [Calibration approaches](#calibration-approaches)
    - more than one approches at a time can be used
    - value does not have to be 1/0, but any non-zero number will enable the approche and values from thsi approach will be scaled by given value
    - can be edited in the config file or passed in as an argument (e.g. {'selftouch','planes'}, see [Main example](example.m))